WarrenHan1130/CloudKubeShield/README.md

 	```

 + Expected result: Negative value means unlimited speed, which may cause log flooding and violate best practices.

+Click the image below to jump to our demo video on Youtube.

 [![Video Demo](https://img.youtube.com/vi/xlhhdjzOTjE/0.jpg)](https://youtu.be/xlhhdjzOTjE)